Trump and his allies slam Michael Cohen over leaked tape, question cut-off

 The president was referring to how the tape cut out immediately after the discussion in question.
 Rudy Giuliani, Trump’s personal attorney, claimed to Fox News that the rest of the recording would have been “exculpatory from the point of view of the president.”

 The release of the tape amounted to a stunning release of evidence, seized as part of the FBI raid on Cohen earlier this year.
-It forced Trump’s legal team to scramble to counter suggestions that Trump was well aware of talks to buy the rights to model Karen McDougal’s story.
+It forced Trump’s legal team to scramble to counter suggestions that Trump was well aware of talks to buy the rights to model Karen McDougal’s story, despite claims to the contrary.

 “There’s no indication of any crime being committed on this tape,” he said.